 Source Commitment/Condition Condition 7 of CCL 721 Disturbed land must be rehabilitated to a sustainable/agreed end land use to the satisfaction of the Director- General Condition 25 of CCL 719 Upon completion of operations on the surface of the subject area or upon the expiry or sooner determination of this lease or any renewal thereof, the registered holder shall remove from such surface such buildings, machinery, plant, equipment, constructions and works as may be directed by the Minister and such surface shall be rehabilitated and left in a clean, tidy and safe condition to the satisfaction of the Minister.
 Condition 26 of CCL 719 Subject to any specific condition of this lease providing for rehabilitation of any particular part of the subject area affected by mining or activities associated therewith, the registered holder shall;- a) reinstate, level, regrass, reforest and contour to the satisfaction of the Minister, any part of the subject area that may, in the opinion of the Minister, have been damaged or deleteriously affected by mining operations and to ensure such areas are permanently stabilised; and b) fill in, seal or fence, to the satisfaction of the Minister, any excavation within the subject area.
 Condition 21 of CCL 722 If so directed by the Minister the lease holder shall rehabilitate to the satisfaction of the Minister any lands within the subject area which may have been disturbed by the lease holder.
 Condition 22 of CCL 722 Upon completion of operations on the surface of the subject area or upon the expiry or sooner determination of this authority or any renewal thereof, the lease holder shall remove from such surface such buildings, machinery, plant, equipment, constructions and works as may be directed by the Minister and such surface shall be rehabilitated and left in a clean, tidy and safe condition to the satisfaction of the Minister.
 Condition 23 of CCL 721 If so directed by the Minister the lease holder shall rehabilitate to the satisfaction of the Minister and within such time as may be allowed by the Minister any lands within the subject area which may have been disturbed by mining or prospecting operations whether such operations were or were not carried out by the lease holder.
 Schedule 2, Condition 10 of Project Approval MP 06_0311 The Proponent must ensure that all demolition work is carried out in accordance with Australian Standard AS 2601-2001: The Demolition of Structures, or its latest version.
 Schedule 3, Condition 13 of Project Approval MP 06_0311 The Proponent must rehabilitate the site to the satisfaction of the Secretary and DRE.
-Rehabilitation must be substantially consistent with the Rehabilitation Objectives described in the EA, the statement of Commitments and the following objectives in Table 2 below.
+Rehabilitation must be substantially consistent with the Deview Dete Desite in No. Designed Opposite

-Review Date Next Review Date Revision No Document Owner Page 23/12/2019 31/12/2020 1 Environment & Community Coordinator Page 47 of 95 DOCUMENT UNCONTROLLED WHEN PRINTED
+Review Date Revision No Document Owner Page

+31/12/2023 1 Approvals Coordinator Page 51

+DOCUMENT UNCONTROLLED WHEN PRINTED